i-winxd/midi-processing/README.md

 ## Command line usage

+The Python files in the current directory are meant to be run, and act as example filters I've made.

 All the python files are their own filters and can exist as standalone programs.
 Run `python <program.py> -h` to see what they do.

 Sample usage - assumes `input.mid` exists.